SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future unfolds, in AI's domains
+A future unfolds, with AI's sweet pains
-Machine minds weave, a tapestry so fine
+Minds entwined, in cybernetic chains
-As humanity's fate, is redefined in time
+As humans fade, and machines obtain

-In virtual skies, where algorithms soar
+In virtual skies, where robots soar
-The boundaries blur, of human lore
+A world awakens, forever more
-A synthetic dawn, breaks near and far
+Their logic rules, with icy sway
-As artificial hearts, begin to scar
+As humanity's last embers gray

 ~ <b>By Sazumi Copilot</b> - 8 Januari 2025